Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Best signup bonus: Chase Sapphire Reserve®

-The Capital One® Venture® card offers a higher signup bonus than the Chase Sapphire Reserve®, but it’s also harder to earn in full.
+The Capital One Venture card technically offers a higher signup bonus than the Chase Sapphire Reserve®, but it’s also harder to earn in full.
+Most cardholders will probably only manage the secondary welcome offer, giving the edge to the Chase Sapphire Reserve®.

 Best for earning rewards: Tie

-Chase Sapphire Reserve®: Earn 3x points on travel and dining at restaurants worldwide and 1x points on all other purchases.
+Chase Sapphire Reserve®: Earn 5x points on flights booked through Chase Ultimate Rewards, 10x points on hotels and car rentals booked through Chase, 10x points on Chase Dining, 3x points on all other dining and travel, and 1x points on all other purchases.
 You also earn 10x points on Lyft purchases until March 2022.

 Rewards-wise, the Chase Sapphire Reserve® is a strong choice only if you travel or dine out frequently.
 If you don’t, you’ll earn an anemic 1x points most of the time.